-A little over an hour away you are at Manuel Antonio National Park, at the gorgeous tropical beaches with curious monkeys freely running around.
+A little over an hour away, you are at Manuel Antonio National Park, at the gorgeous tropical beaches with curious monkeys freely running around.
 Sloths sleep up amongst the trees, and the coatis walk the grounds.

-Charter fishing boats, catamarans, and snorkelling trips out to Isla Tortuga take you out onto the sparkling waters.
+Charter fishing boats, catamarans, and snorkeling trips out to Isla Tortuga take you out onto the sparkling waters.
 The town has excellent ATV rental tours taking you out into the jungle trails and secret waterfall or ziplining through the canopies.
 You won’t know what to do first!

 8. Do I have to travel far to shop?

-Jaco has several different grocery stores so you don’t have to plan for a long day trip to be able to stock up your cupboards and fridge.
+Jaco has several different grocery stores, so you don’t have to plan for a long day trip to be able to stock up your cupboards and fridge.